-All members of staff and volunteers should be aware of the school/setting's child protection and safeguarding procedures, including procedures for dealing with allegations
+All members of staff and volunteers should be aware of the school's child protection and safeguarding procedures, including procedures for dealing with allegations against staff, volunteers and other adults that work with pupils.

-All staff and volunteers should feel able to raise concerns about any poor or unsafe practice and any potential failure in the school/setting's safeguarding regime and have confidence that any such concerns will be taken seriously by the headteacher/principal22.
+All staff and volunteers should feel able to raise concerns about any poor or unsafe practice and any potential failure in the school's safeguarding regime and have confidence that any such concerns will be taken seriously by the executive headteacher.

-To that end, staff and volunteers have a duty to report any breach of this code of conduct including what may seem minor contraventions and all concerns about poor practice or possible child abuse by colleagues to the headteacher/ principal without delay in line with the school/setting's child protection and safeguarding procedures^{23}.
+To that end, staff and volunteers have a duty to report any breach of this code of conduct including what may seem minor contraventions and all concerns about poor practice or possible child abuse by colleagues to the headteacher/s without delay in line with the school's child protection and safeguarding procedures21\.